MirijaRazafimanantsoa/LWE-text-encryption/README.md

 - This project has not been tested on Windows yet.
 It may have issues or fail to run properly.
 - Secret passphrase is encapsulated using RSA protocol with fixed safe primes p and q (can be chenged in `lwe.py` method `encapsulate`)
 - Encryption may take longer if `p` and `q` are larger
+- the python version used for developping the app is `python3.13.3`
+- the sagemath version used for developping the app is `SageMath10.6`

 ## Disclaimer